keptn/lifecycle-toolkit/docs/docs/installation/troubleshooting.md

-Set the `metricsOperator.customMetricsAPIService.enabled` Helm value in the [metrics-operator/chart/README.md](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/chart/README.md#keptn-metrics-operator-common) to `false` to disable the Keptn installation of an `APIService` and retry the installation.
+Set the `metricsOperator.customMetricsAPIService.enabled` Helm value in the [metrics-operator/chart/README.md](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/chart/README.md#keptn-metrics-operator-common) file to `false` to disable the Keptn installation of an `APIService` and retry the installation.

 The custom metrics API is a non-namespaced resource that can only exist once in a Kubernetes cluster.